renatoathaydes/specks/README.md

 The `feature` Block can be used to specify more complex scenarios because it clearly separates a test's inputs, stimulus and expected results.

-Its main attractive is that it supports *examples*, enabling data-driven specifications.
+Its main attraction is that it supports *examples*, enabling example-based testing.

 Example of a full feature:

 ```ceylon
 feature {
     description = "BankAccounts support deposits and withdrawals";

     function when(Float toDeposit, Float toWithdraw, Float finalBalance) {
         value account = BankAccount();
         account.deposit(toDeposit);